What is warping?

 As the threads can be fragile during the warping process, moisture plays a major role in ensuring that the quality of the material remains resistant.
 With the implementation of the AKIMist “E” it is possible to spray “Dry Fog” to establish an optimal level of moisture and relative humidity.
 By doing so:

-- the it maintains the material moist;
+- the material maintains the material moist;

 - the thread breakage caused by drying is prevented;